 Phocoustic, Inc.

-Phocoustic, Inc. showcases physics-anchored anomaly detection, industrial process control, perception assistance,
+Phocoustic, Inc. showcases physics-anchored, state conformance, anomaly detection, industrial process governance, perception assistance,

-and the foundations of safe, evidence-qualified cognitive intelligence.
+and the foundations of safe, bounded, and evidence-qualified artificial cognitive intelligence.

 Contact: info@phocoustic.com